Beware of scams

 From June 2020, staff working for the housing rent team are visiting residents at home.
 Staff working for the council tax team are not currently completing home visits.

-For further government advice about scams, please visit its webpages.
+For further government advice about scams, visit its web pages.
 If you have any concerns please contact us on (0118) 974 6000.

 We know this is an extremely difficult time for people and are seeking to provide relief and support wherever necessary.